What’s the one fact marketers of all disciplines can all agree on? Ranking on search engines without adopting bad SEO tactics is challenging.

 To fix this issue:

-• Use canonical tags where possible.
+- Use canonical tag to avoid duplicate content penalties.
 It lets the search engine bots know which page should be treated as the original.

 3. Masking Link Destination and Hiding Text